part-cw/lambdanative/modules/ln_jscheme/README.md

 # LNjScheme

-This directory contains an app to demo how to use LNjScheme from LN.

 LNjScheme allows to call any Java/Android method from lambdanative/gambit without additional JNI code.
 Either directly or within the UI thread (dispatched asynchronously via `runOnUiThread`).